btcpayserver/btcpayserver-doc/docs/Walkthrough.md

 ## Stores

-Inside BTCPay you can create and manage an unlimited number of stores.
+Inside BTCPay you can **create and manage an unlimited number of stores**.
 Each store has its own wallet, can create apps (Point of Sale or Payment Buttons and Crowdfunds) or be paired with external e-commerce software through one of the integrations available.
 Admin does not have control over the private keys of the other user's stores.
 For more information, check [Stores FAQ](./FAQ/FAQ-Stores.md)

 - General settings - Configure individual store settings, set up derivation scheme for your wallet and adjust the number of confirmations or invoice expiration time, etc. Server admins can enable Lightning Network payments.
 - Rates - Set the source for cryptocurrency to fiat [exchange rates for your store](./FAQ/FAQ-Stores.md#how-to-change-the-exchange-rate-provider-for-invoices).